Train on the Namibia Safari by Luxury Train aboard Rovos Rail’s Pride of Africa journey

 Early morning game drive in the Etosha National Park, where blue wildebeest, mountain and plains zebra, giraffe, hyena, lion, cheetah, leopard as well as 340 species of birds may be spotted.
 Return to the lodge for breakfast and check-out.

 Transfer to Tsumeb station where the Pride of Africa awaits.
 Lunch and afternoon tea are served as the train travels southwest towards the Atlantic Ocean.
-Enjoy an African themed dinner on board this evening.
+Enjoy a 1920s-themed dinner on board this evening.

 Enjoy breakfast as the train traverses the Namib Desert.
-Afternoon arrival at journey’s end, Walvis Bay.
+Midday arrival at journey’s end, Walvis Bay.

 Day 1: Depart Walvis Bay

 Depart Walvis Bay aboard Rovos Rail’s Pride of Africa late afternoon and settle into your private cabin.
 Enjoy lunch on board as the train travels east across the Namib Desert.
-Afternoon tea and dinner on board while traveling northeast to Etosha.
+Afternoon tea and dinner on board while traveling across the Namib Desert towards Otjiwarongo.

-After breakfast, visit a cheetah conservation project in Otjiwarongo.
+After breakfast, visit a cheetah conservation project in Otjiwarongo this afternoon.

 Founded in Namibia in 1990, the Cheetah Conservation Fund (CCF) is dedicated to saving the cheetah in the wild.

-Depart city in light aircraft for short scenic flight to Sossusvlei.
+After breakfast, disembark the train in Windhoek, where you will board a light aircraft for the short scenic flight to Sossusvlei.
 After check-in and lunch at the lodge, embark on an afternoon desert drive followed by a bush dinner after sunset.

 Enjoy an early morning desert drive with breakfast in the vlei (dry marsh).
 The dunes of the Namib were created by sand carried by the wind from the coast.
 The sand here is over 5-million years old and is red due to its iron-oxide content.
 As the light changes during the day, so does the appearance of the dunes’ characteristic color, allowing for interesting photographs at any time.
 The wind in the Sossusvlei area blows from all directions causing the sand to form a star shape with multiple arms, hence the name “star dunes.”

-Enjoy a leisurely morning with breakfast and lunch on board.
-Afternoon arrival in Kimberley.
+Breakfast on board, followed by a morning tour of Kimberley.
 Capital of the Northern Cape, Kimberley is well known for the discovery of diamonds that led to its establishment in 1871.
-Enjoy a tour of the Big Hole and Diamond Mine Museum for tour the Big Hole Diamond Mine and museum.
-Enjoy an African themed dinner on board this evening.
+Tour the Big Hole and the Diamond Mine Museum before returning to the train for lunch and tea.
+Enjoy a 1920s-themed dinner on board this evening.

 Enjoy breakfast as the train continues to travel northeast through the goldfields of the Witwatersrand via Krugersdorp, Germiston and Johannesburg.
-Arrive at Rovos Rail’s private Capital Park station in Pretoria early evening.
+Arrive at Rovos Rail’s private Capital Park station in Pretoria midday.

 Dates & Prices